lomenzel/nix-luanti/README.md

        enable = true;
        servers = with nix-luanti; {
          cool-server = {
+           # minetest_game is the default so this asignment can be left out
            game = games.minetest_game;
            mods = with mods; [
              animalia
              # add as many mods you want :)
            ];
+           # port has no default so it must be set
            port = 30000;
          };
          other-cool-server = {
            game = games.mineclone2;
+           # default mods is [] so if no mods are needed it can be left out
            port = 30001;
          };
        };